locoframework/loco-js/README.md

 import { Loco } from "loco-js";

 const loco = new Loco({
-  // set to your Turbolinks version if you use Loco-JS with Loco-Rails
-  // and have enabled Turbolinks
-  turbolinks: false,                   // false by default

   // the browser's app will start to receive signals / notifications from
   // the server either via WebSockets or AJAX polling (if WebSocket connection
   // can't be established).
 Loco-JS can even switch between WebSockets and AJAX